-The fastest-growing form of crime on the Earth, there’s no wonder that people are hooking up cybersecurity measures left, right, and centre.
+The fastest-growing form of crime on the Earth, there’s no wonder that people are hooking up cybersecurity measures left, right and center.

 But, guys, here’s the thing: when it comes to IT threats, you need to look at what’s happening on the inside, too – and when I say inside, I mean inside your business.

-According to Dial a Nerd, internal threats are also on the increase as employees fail to follow good security measures – like that scenario in Mr Robot which saw a musician give away free CDs that would infiltrate people’s PCs and take control.
+According to Dial a Nerd, internal threats are also on the increase as employees fail to follow good security measures – like that scene in Mr. Robot which saw a musician give away free CDs that would infiltrate people’s PCs and take control.

 Scary stuff, huh?
 So Dial a Nerd jotted down a few internal threats that many people have no idea about and, guys, just be careful out there.

 The humble flash drive poses a significant risk to the business and can infect your network as easy as a visitor giving a service pitch on the boardroom PC using a presentation from a USB stick: